seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

 Where to go from here
 ---------------------

-Hopefully I'll add more tutorials in the series soon, but here are some resources to whet your appetite.
+Hopefully I'll add more tutorials in the series soon, but here are some resources to keep you busy.

 * [Learn You a Haskell for Great Good](http://learnyouahaskell.com/) - Good (free) introductory Haskell book.
 * [Prelude Documentation](https://hackage.haskell.org/package/base-4.8.1.0/docs/Prelude.html) - All the functions that come built in